rich-p-rich/coffee-and-honey-p5/README.md

 ## Extra Service
 For coffee I have implemented an optional extra service called 'Freshly Ground' which allows the customers to have their coffee beans ground on the day of shipping.
 This is a flat-rate for all weight classes, though the price could be refined in next iterations.
 It is a good option for the customer who might not have a coffee grinder at home, and it helps increase the basket size for the business.

 The 'extra service' option is currently only available for the coffee product cateory.
-However, it need not be limited to only grinding coffee beans, and could be easily rolled out to  on in the future to offer gift-wrapping, for examplem for both coffee and honey, and any other product categories which could be added to the site (coffee mugs, honey dippers, etc).
+However, it need not be limited to only grinding coffee beans, and could be easily rolled out to  on in the future to offer gift-wrapping, for example for people sending either both coffee or honey (or both!) to friends or family.

 Additionally, a future iteration could see this option remain available in the shopping bag for any customers who didn't choose it on the product detail page.